 - Add extra security layers: Start with something as simple as setting long and complex passwords for your wallet and any withdrawal made.
 Using wallets that provide extra security layers like two-factor authentication or PIN code is also a good idea.
 In addition, you may want to consider trying multi-signature wallets that require the permission of another user before a transaction can be made.

-Choosing a suitable crypto wallet is an essential task when stepping into the crypto field as the type of wallet you use determines how your crypto assets are stored and traded.
-Although there is a variety of wallets available on the market, the options mentioned in this article are the best crypto wallets available and as we’ve seen, meet different storage requirements.
-In any case, make sure that you consider the information provided and apply it to your specific requirements when selecting a cryptocurrency wallet.
+Choosing a suitable crypto wallet is an essential task when stepping into the crypto field, as the type of wallet you use determines how your crypto assets are stored and traded.
+Although there is a variety of wallets available on the market, the options mentioned in this article are the best crypto wallets available.
+As we’ve seen, each meets different requirements.
+In any case, make sure that you consider what’s important to you when selecting a cryptocurrency wallet.